Gediz River: Location

 In Turkey's Aegean Region, Gediz River's length is second only to Büyük Menderes River whose flow is roughly parallel at a distance of slightly more than a hundred kilometers to the south.

 Gediz River rises from Murat Mountain and Şaphane Mountain in Kütahya Province and flows through Uşak, Manisa and İzmir Provinces.
 It joins the sea in the northern section of the Gulf of İzmir, close to the gulf's mouth, near the village of Yenibağarası in Foça district, south of the center of the district.

 The Gediz Basin lies between northern latitudes of 38°04’–39°13’ and southern longitudes of 26°42’–29°45’.
 It covers 2.2% of the total area of Turkey.
 Larger part of the alluvial plain called under the same name as the river (Gediz Plain) is within the area of Manisa Province and a smaller downstream section within İzmir Province.

 Environmental issues

 The Gediz Delta is important as a nature reserve and is home to rare bird species.
 However, the reserve suffers from water shortages due to heavy demands from irrigation projects, connected to the Demirköprü Dam.

-High level of urbanization and industrialization along its basin have caused the Gediz River to suffer severe pollution, particularly by sand and gravel quarries and leather industry.
+High level of urbanization and industrialization along its basin have caused the Gediz River to suffer severe pollution, particularly by sand and gravel quarries and the discharge of effluents from the leather industry.
 These factors contributed to the river's formerly rich fish reserves to become a thing of the past in recent years.